FlatFilers/flatfile-plugins/plugins/action/README.md

 #### `api`

 Use this to make calls to the [Flatfile API](https://reference.flatfile.com/docs/api/pgrqb7max440y-introduction) to fetch, update, or otherwise modify workbooks, sheets, records, etc.

+#### `jobId`

+The id of the job that this action is associated with.
+Use this to update the progress of the job in the UI.

 ## Example